brunorijsman/yang-tutorial/mg-soft-browser.md

-# The MG-Soft NETCONF browser
+# NETCONF browser from MG-Soft: a commercial NETCONF client with a graphical user interface

 ## Introduction